DataBassGit/AgentForge/docs/Agents/AgentMethods.md

 ### `parse_result(result, **kwargs)`

-**Purpose**: This method is designed to be a placeholder for processing the result returned by the Low-Level Module (LLM).
+**Purpose**: This method is designed to be a placeholder for processing the result returned by the LLM.
 By default, it simply returns the result as-is.

 **Arguments**:
 - `result`: The result obtained from the LLM.